What is a representation review?

 The goal of a representation review is to ensure that the council's representation arrangements are both fair and effective.
 "Fair" means each Councillor represents about the same number of voters.
 "Effective" means each constituency reflects a community with common interests.
 The representation review also aims to align representation with changes in population and these communities.

-Preliminary engagement is an initial phase of gathering public input before the formal consultation.
+Preliminary engagement was an initial phase (from ** to ** March 2024) of gathering public input before the formal consultation.
 This phase allows Council to collect early community views on potential representation arrangements to inform Council’s decisions on the initial representation proposal, on which we then consult.

 What are we asking you to have your say on?

-As Council has already decided to use the Single Transferable Voting system and to establish a Māori Constituency, we are not seeking feedback on these matters.
+As Council has already decided to use the Single Transferable Voting system and to establish a Māori constituency, we are not seeking your views on these matters.

-Given the decision to establish a Māori Constituency, we seek feedback on the fairness and effectiveness of potential representation arrangements for general constituencies.
+Given the decision to establish a Māori constituency, we seek your views on the:

 How do I find out more?

-The Have Your Say page **LINK** for the preliminary engagement includes copies of a discussion paper and relevant Local Government Commission determinations.
-The Discussion Paper sets out the overall timeframe for the Representation Review 2024 and outlines seven scenarios and membership options that you may wish to consider.
+The Have Your Say page **LINK** for the initial representation proposal includes copies of the report to Council, relevant Local Government Commission determinations, and maps of the proposed constituencies.
+The report includes the overall timeframe for the Representation Review 2024 and outlines seven scenarios and membership options.

 When does formal consultation start and end?

-Council has resolved to establish a Māori Constituency for the 2025 elections.
-This constituency covers the whole Wellington Region and will have one elected member.
+On 27 August 2024, Council affirmed its resolution to establish a Māori constituency for the 2025 triennial local elections.
+This constituency covers the entire Wellington Region and will have one elected member.

-What about the Coalition Government’s intention to allow for referenda on Māori constituencies?
+What about the Coalition Government’s intention to allow for a poll on Māori wards and constituencies?